 Sylvia* purchased a home with the intent to use it to generate rental income for her new venture into real estate investing.
 She placed an ad on Craigslist and promptly found a renter.
 She was overjoyed; she could now sit back and watch the money roll in!
 Within 6 short months, her renters had vacated the property, but not before stripping the property of appliances, light fixtures, security systems, and even the kitchen sink!
 Making matters worse, they used the fireplace poker to poke a single devastating hole in each of the first floor tiles (1,200 square feet of tile).
 Needless to say, the place was destroyed.
+In such cases, it is advised to consult lawyers from Piotrowski Law who can give you legal counseling and provide the best solution.

 So what did Slyvia do wrong?